 In music, changes are similar.
-Musicians not only sing and play instruments, but they also take on rolls of performance artists, wherein hairstyles and costumes and other visual theatrics are just as important as the music they sing and play.
+Musicians not only sing and play instruments, they also take on rolls of performance artists, wherein hairstyles and costumes and other visual theatrics are just as important as the music they sing and play.
 Later in this chapter you will see a video by the musician Sia, who is known for for the visual aspects of her performances.

 Andrea Zittel builds a dwelling and lives in it as a performance, brings together the craft of making a dwelling with performance.
 Link to this video at: https://youtu.be/-93teK4M9Fg

 Art after 2000 became even more diverse than in the previous century.
-What we called art could come from almost any one of a broad array of visual forms and performances.
+What we call art could come from almost any one of a broad array of visual forms and performances.
 For example artists like Andrea Zittel (see video), who builds a dwelling and lives in it as a performance, brings together the craft of making a dwelling with performance.

 Art also appears without galleries and museums.
 Artists co-opt spaces in the public locations in the city and on the Internet (both physical and virtual locations).
 All at once, artists can act as interventionists, curators, and activists.
 Forms can range from the simple placement of any object, the documentation of an event, a performance, and/or graphic and 3-dimensional forms.
 Deciding whether something is “art,” or not, has given away to explaining why almost any visual form could be considered art.
 The artists below show this variety of work.